aijose/CarND-Advanced-Lane-Lines/project_report.md

 Outlined below are some of the issues faced while implementing this project along with a description of how they were addressed:

-* Initially the edge detection algorithm primarily used the Sobel gradients and saturation channel to detect the edges.
-However, one of the challenges with using the saturation threshold is that it captures shadows and dark regions in the lane.
+* Initially the edge detection algorithm primarily used the Sobel X-gradients and saturation (S) channel to detect the edges.
+However, one of the challenges with using the saturation channel is that it captures shadows and dark regions in the lane.
 Edges formed by shadows and other lane irregularities introduced inaccuracies in the detection of lane lines.
 To eliminate the effect of shadows, the saturation threshold was combined with the red channel.